albertogalan/b2bclassfier/README.md

 # What is this tool?
-## Marketing tool to validate domains if they are potential Customers for B2B companies
+## Marketing tool to validate company domains if they are potential Customers

 # Problem to resolve

 ## Small and Medium size companies  don't have the necessary human resource to find new leads

 # Solution

 ## A Massive Lead Classification

-- We create a solution to validate potential customers base on the domain
+- Validation potential customers base on the domain
 - We use Web scraping and NLP classification techniques to resolve the problem massively

 ## Features